segmentio/segment-docs/src/segment-app/iam/membership.md

 title: Manage Workspace Access
 ---

-This page explains how to add members to your team's workspace, how to change their permissions, and how to remove them.
+This page explains how to add [Team Members](/docs/segment-app/iam/concepts/#team-members) and [User Groups](/docs/segment-app/iam/concepts/#user-groups/) to your team's workspace, how to assign them [roles](/docs/segment-app/iam/concepts/#roles/), and how to remove them.
 *Note: Only Workspace Owners can make updates to a workspace's Access Management*

 ## Invite a new team member